 This course provides comprehensive training for people who are preparing for a Duty Manager position in a licensed premise and intend to apply for their Manager’s Certificate.

 Want to gain recognition of your barista skills?
-This two day course (held on two Thursdays) offers you the chance to gain a comprehensive knowledge of barista skills.
+This two day course offers you the chance to gain a comprehensive knowledge of barista skills.

 Working with food?
 This unit standard is a legal requirement in some workplaces and is recommended for ALL people working, or preparing to work, in a food business.
 This course is also run as a STAR course for secondary school students.